 Patti Toews knows a thing or two about paint.
 For the past 10 years, she has served as program director for San Luis Obispo County Integrated Waste Management Authority, which is at the forefront of an innovative latex paint take-back program that exists only in her county.

 “Latex paint is a very special waste,” she says.
 “It’s challenging.”
 On one hand, people can’t just throw it away or pour it down the drain, but on the other hand, it’s considered hazardous waste only in California.
 No other state mandates that latex, or water-based, paint be disposed of in any specific manner.

 Since 2009, residents of San Luis Obispo County can take their leftover latex paint back to any retailer that sells it for free disposal.
-There are three situations where retailers must take back the paint: when the customer has a receipt, when there’s an even swap (for example, someone brings 500 gallons to Home Depot, they must take it if that person is buying 500 gallons from them) or when a customer brings up to 2 fluid gallons per week.
+There are three situations where retailers must take back the paint: when the customer has a receipt, when there’s an even-swap (for example, someone brings 500 gallons to Home Depot, they must take it if that person is buying another 500 gallons from them), or when a customer brings up to 2 fluid gallons per week.

 “You can imagine the frustration on the retailers’ end,” Toews says.
 “Especially if they have to take back paint that they didn’t even sell, but it mostly doesn’t happen that way.”

-Toews says that according to their research, latex paint has a remarkable, almost uncanny, way of returning to the very retail store it came from.
+Toews says that according to their research, latex paint has a remarkable, almost uncanny, way of returning to the very retail store from which it came.
 San Luis Obispo County has other take-back programs for everything from rechargeable batteries to books, but Toews says that no other material is returned in quite the same way as latex paint.

 “The convenience factor is hugely beneficial,” she says.
 “People tend to consolidate their trips and gravitate toward where they first bought paint.”
 In short, there is customer loyalty in play, and retailers benefit from being responsive to people’s desire to recycle.